prrao87/prrao87.github.io/content/posts/embedded-db-2/index.md

 {{<figure src="person-person.png" caption="Cliques, trees and cycles in the graph of connected persons">}}

 A detailed explanation on the dataset generation is shown in the [GitHub repo](https://github.com/prrao87/kuzudb-study/tree/main/data).
-Note that the data is generated using a fixed random seed, so **it is fully reproducible**, and the number of artificial nodes and edges generated can be scaled up or down, in a fully reproducible manner, as needed.
+Note that the data is generated using a fixed random seed, so **it is fully reproducible**, and the number of artificial nodes and edges generated can be scaled up or down, reproducibly, as needed.

 ## Data ingestion